wavoigt/ESP32-Audio-Dynamic-Compressor/README.md

 The compressor in the original library (AudioEffect.h) does what it should, but at high compression rates it unfortunately tends to ‘overcompress’, i.e. the signal is reduced too much in loud passages. <br>
 I replaced it completely with a limiter, which works very satisfactorily<br>
 Due to the limited processing power of the ESP32, I have dispensed with non-linear calculations such as exp(), log() etc.<br>
-This is why the threshold is not displayed in dB in the web interface, but in %.<br>
 Ideas and suggestions for improvement are welcome :-)

 Translated with DeepL.com (free version)